 Like reading books, you will get the perk of visual cues while also benefiting from hearing how the word is usually pronounced.

 You can also combine your listening and reading skills by turning on the English subtitles, helping visualize the words.

 Online dictionaries and thesauruses are great and helpful resources if you use them properly.
 They can refresh your memory about synonyms.

-Dictionary definition can also teach you about antonyms, root words, and related words, which is another way to discover new words and improve your vocabulary.
+A dictionary definition can also teach you about antonyms, root words, and related words, which is another way to discover new words and improve your vocabulary.

 6- Use the New Words you Learned Immediately